ethereumdegen/GalacticAdvisor/README.md

-== Galactic Advisor
+## Galactic Advisor

 A market-price graphing system that automatically pulls data from the CREST API.
+Built in Rails 4.2.1.